kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 <iRODSCollection 10180 b'newCollection'>
 ```

-**Note3:** If a collection you want to create already exists, `session.collections.create()` doesn't do anything: neither complains nor overwrites the existing collection.
+**Note:** If a collection you want to create already exists, `session.collections.create()` doesn't do anything: neither complains nor overwrites the existing collection.

 ## Working with Data Objects

-PRC allows you to achieve pretty much any data object related operations, such as creating, deleting, uploading, downloading, copying and moving data objects.
+The PRC allows you to achieve pretty much any data object related operations, such as creating, deleting, uploading, downloading, copying and moving data objects.
 This is done via various methods of the `session.data_objects` object.

 You can create a new data object with `session.data_objects.create()`: